Expand

 What is a blastocyst?

-The blastocyst begins to form after the fertilized egg (zygote), has undergone several rounds of cell division, but before it has implanted in the wall of the uterus.
-It is a hollow ball of cells that forms about five days after fertilisation and consists of an outer layer of trophoblast cells and an inner mass of cells at one side of the blastocyst that will develop into the embryo.
+The blastocyst begins to form after the fertilized egg (zygote) has undergone several rounds of cell division, but before it has implanted in the uterus.
+It is a hollow ball of cells that forms about five days after fertilisation.
+The “ball” consists of an outer layer of trophoblast cells and an inner mass of cells at one side of the blastocyst that will develop into the embryo.

 How to grow blastocysts with 3D cell culture

-Blastoids are an in vitro model of the blastocyst.
-It is possible to culture blastoids in 3D cell culture systems for weeks to study their development and behavior.
+Blastoids serve as an in vitro model of the blastocyst.
+It is possible to culture blastoids in 3D cell culture systems for weeks in order to study their development and behavior.

-There are two ways to do this.
-In one way, a small number of blastomere cells are isolated from a blastocyst and placed in a 3D cell culture system.
-The blastomeres will begin to divide and differentiate, forming a blastoid.
-The other approach uses pluripotent stem cells instead of blastomere cells to form the blastoid.
-This later approach circumvents the limitation in numbers of blastomere cells available.
+There are two ways to achieve this.
+In one approach, a small amount of blastomere cells is isolated from a blastocyst and placed in a 3D cell culture system.
+The blastomeres will begin to divide and differentiate, ultimately forming a blastoid.
+The other approach employs pluripotent stem cells instead of blastomere cells to create the blastoid.
+This latter method circumvents limitations in the number of blastomere cells available.

 Blastocyst graphic.